gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### General

-   The DTLS Connection ID SHOULD NOT be used in the Key-Managment DTLS Connection avoiding overhead and addition implementation requirements on DTLS implementation.
+   The DTLS Connection ID SHOULD NOT be used in the Key-Management DTLS Connection avoiding overhead and addition implementation requirements on DTLS implementation.